top of page

 Atlas de Comida Callejera

-Our work approaches design as both a method and a medium—using it to investigate, interpret, and narrate cultural phenomena.
-Our projects combine rigorous research methodologies with creative storytelling to explore themes like food, urban life, and material culture.
+Our work brings together rigorous research and creative storytelling to explore aestheic themes in food, urban life, and material culture.

 bottom of page